lsst-dm/dmtn-020/index.rst

 process to be practically useful, these epics should fit within the scope and budget of the relevant planning package.

-Fine grained planning of this sort can be usefiul for "bottom-up" analysis of the work to be performed and validation of the resources needed to implement a particular planning package.
+Fine grained planning of this sort can be useful for "bottom-up" analysis of the work to be performed and validation of the resources needed to implement a particular planning package.
 Thinking through the plan in this way can help in building up a detailed plan in a flexible, agile way, while also ensuring that